The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

 Facebook provides indepth audience insights to ensure your ads are reaching the most relevant audience.
 At first, it can seem overwhelming going through all the various options, but once you do, it’s much easier for subsequent campaigns.

-You have three types of audience selection tools to use, including:
+You have three types of audience selection tools to use in your Facebook business account manager:

 - Core audiences – Focuses on custom demographics, such as location, age and interests